- Search The Registry

 From Stapleton, Gloucestershire, England, Moore was the most influential female member of the Society for Effecting the Abolition of the African Slave Trade.
-She was educated at Bristol, an important slave-trading town, and began to publish her writing in the 1760s, while she was still a teenager.
+She was educated at Bristol, an important slave-trading town, and began to publish her writing in the 1760s while she was still a teenager.
 Her first play, The Inflexible Captive, was staged at Bath in 1775.
-Later in the 1770s, and for much of the 1780s, she spent time in London and made the acquaintance of many political and society figures, including Samuel Johnson, Edmund Burke, and Elizabeth Montagu.
+Later in the 1770s, and for much of the 1780s, she spent time in London.
+She made the acquaintance of many political and societal figures, including Samuel Johnson, Edmund Burke, and Elizabeth Montagu.

 Her play Percy was produced by David Garrick in 1777, and Fatal Falsehood was staged in 1779, but she came to regard the theatre as morally wrong, especially after the death of her mentor, Garrick, and Johnson.
 She turned to religious writing, beginning with her Sacred Dramas in 1782.
 In 1784-5, she 'discovered' Ann Yearsley, the so-called 'poetical milkmaid of Bristol', whose poems More helped to publish, although the two later fell out.

 In the 1780s, she widened her circle to include religious and philanthropic figures, including John Newton, Beilby Porteus, and William Wilberforce.
 In the summer of 1786, she spent time with Sir Charles and Lady Margaret Middleton at their home in Teston in Kent.
 Among their guests were the local vicar James Ramsay and a young Thomas Clarkson, both of whom were central to the early abolition campaign.
-More and Clarkson met again in Bristol in 1787, however, in the same year More met Wilberforce, and their friendship was to become a deep and lasting one.
+More and Clarkson met again in Bristol in 1787; however, in the same year, More met Wilberforce, and their friendship was to become deep and lasting.